 It had begun well

-When we had been dating, what had started off well (like all relationships do because we wear rose tinted glasses), slowly and steadily deteriorated over the next few months.
-The issues, like ‘we are not being able to meet because of study pressures’, ‘you have way too many girls that you speak to’, ‘I’m too young to think of a long term commitment’, were not ones that we couldn’t deal with, but maybe our youth did not want us to.
+When we had been dating, what had started well (like all relationships do because we wear rose-tinted glasses), slowly and steadily deteriorated over the next few months.
+The issues, like ‘we are not being able to meet because of study pressures’, ‘you have way too many girls that you speak to’, and ‘I’m too young to think of a long-term commitment’, were not ones that we couldn’t deal with, but maybe our youth did not want us to.
 Maybe we liked it only as long as it was fun.
-But, once all the momo-eating, Nicco Park going, and museum visiting became boring, we wanted to get back to the more stable routine of going to school – coming back home to mother – eating bhaat maach – going to sleep-play with friends – study – sleep peacefully after the permissible television watching time was over.
+But, once all the momo-eating, Nicco Park going, and museum visiting became boring, we wanted to get back to the more stable routine of going to school – coming back home to mother – eating that match – going to sleep with friends – studying – sleep peacefully after the permissible television watching time was over.

 Maybe we had known each other as friends for so long that when we finally took our relationship a step further, it fell flat on its face.
 Some say that best friends make the best partners.
 Na!
 Not always!
 We didn’t.
 And we both lost a dear friend, for when we finally decided to put a full stop to the messy equation it was amidst a lot of fighting and anger.
 Thankfully, we had not indulged in any form of physical proximity, nopes, not even a peck on the cheek, that could have added to the guilt.
 Thank God for small mercies.